Employer Mandate in Reform

-Beginning in 2015, employers with 50+ full-time employees or full-time equivalents must offer medical coverage that is "affordable" and provides minimum value to full-time employees and their children up to age 26 or face penalties.
+Employers with 50+ full-time employees or full-time equivalents must offer medical coverage that is "affordable" and provides minimum value to full-time employees and their children up to age 26 or face penalties.
 This chart shows how the employer mandate will be phased in based on employer size.

 Coverage is "affordable" if employee contributions are less than 9.5% of: